dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Dust offers 3 types of assistants:

 - Data source assistants to interact directly with your Slack, Google Drive, Github or Notion in a conversational way, or all of them together via @dust.
-- Models assistants to interact with the strongest models available, currently GPT-4 and Claude: @gpt4, @gpt3.5, @claude, @claude-instant.
+- Models assistants to interact with the strongest models available, currently GPT-4, Claude, and Mistral: @gpt4, @gpt3.5, @claude, @claude-instant.
 - Dust assistants like the @help to guide you when using Dust.

 ## Custom assistants